-The Land Pride RTR12 Reverse-Till Rotary Tillers turn the soil to prepare a seedbed for gardening or lawn seeding.
-With uses in landscaping, gardening, and other residential applications, the RTR12 Series offers an economical tilling solution.
+The Land Pride RTR1242, RTR1250, RTR1258, RTR1266, RTR1274 & RTR1282 Reverse-Till Rotary Tillers turn the soil to prepare a seedbed for gardening or lawn seeding.
+With uses in both rural and non-rural applications like landscaping and gardening, the RTR12 Series offers an economical tilling solution.

 The RTR12, and all Land Pride reverse rotation tillers, tends to achieve greater depth of penetration, moving and pulverizing more soil in the process, while burying residue as opposed to leaving it on top.
 NOTE: Quick-Hitch may require a longer driveline, which is available through Land Pride Parts.